Pickleball Court Size – What Are the Correct Pickleball Court Dimensions?

-Spool of string or a carpenter’s chalk to mark the lines before drawing the permanent lines
+- Spool of string or a carpenter’s chalk to mark the lines before drawing the permanent lines

-Sidewalk chalk (approx. 2 large sticks per court), OR
+- Sidewalk chalk (approx. 2 large sticks per court), OR

 How To Set Up A Pickleball Court

-Pickleball Court Size and Dimensions
+Pickleball Court Size / Pickleball Court Dimensions

 There are two options for creating a pickleball court that meets the minimum recommended pickleball court dimensions.

 Remember when creating your court that the minimum recommended pickleball court size is 30 feet wide (9.14 m) and 60 feet long (18.28) but the preferred size is 34 feet by 64 feet long.
-The pickleball court diagram from USAPA can help you with a bird’s eye view.

 However, since this is probably for recreational play, make the court as close to this size as possible.
 It’s really about getting a court built that you can use and have some fun with.